-We rely on third-party platforms such as the Apple App Store and the Google Play Store to distribute our products and collect revenue.
+We rely on third-party platforms such as the Apple App Store and the Google Play Store to distribute our products and collect payments.
 If we are unable to maintain a good relationship with such platform providers, if their terms and conditions or pricing changes to our detriment, if we violate, or if a platform provider believes that we have violated, the terms and conditions of its platform, or if any of these platforms loses market share or falls out of favor or is unavailable for a prolonged period of time, our business will suffer.

 Our products depend on mobile app stores and other third parties such as data center service providers, as well as third party payment aggregators, computer systems, internet transit providers and other communications systems and service providers.
 Our mobile applications are almost exclusively accessed through and depend on the Apple App Store and the Google Play Store.
+We depend on Apple and Google approving our mobile applications to be distributed on their respective platforms.
 While our mobile applications are generally free to download from these stores, we offer our users the opportunity to purchase subscriptions and certain à la carte features through these applications.
 We determine the prices at which these subscriptions and features are sold.
 Purchases of these subscriptions and features via our mobile applications are mainly processed through the in-app payment systems provided by Apple and Google.
-As of March 31, 2023 we paid Apple and Google, as applicable, a meaningful share (generally 15-30%) of the revenue we receive from transactions processed through in-app payment systems.
-In the three months ended March 31, 2023, we derived 57% of our revenue and 60% of our total bookings from the Apple App Store, and 19% of our revenue and 19% of our total bookings from the Google Play Store.
+As of March 31, 2024 we paid Apple and Google, as applicable, a meaningful share (generally 15-30%) of the payments we receive from transactions processed through in-app payment systems.
+In the three months ended March 31, 2024, we derived 59% of our revenue and 61% of our total bookings from the Apple App Store, and 20% of our revenue and 20% of our total bookings from the Google Play Store.
 The timing of their payments also may change, which may negatively impact our cash receipts and working capital.
-While we do not anticipate any interruption in their distribution platforms or ability to accept customer payments, any such disruptions, even temporary, may have material impacts on our business and operations.
+Any interruption, even temporary, in their distribution platforms or ability to accept customer payments, may have material impacts on our business and operations.